 Mt.
 Unzen lava dome is made up of porphyritic, dacite (~ 63 wt.% SiO2) lava blocks which typically have large (> 3 mm) and abundant (> 25 vol.%) plagioclase phenocrysts, along with lesser amounts of amphibole (~ 5 vol.%), biotite (~ 2 vol.%) and quartz (~ 2 vol.%) phenocrysts and microphenocrysts set in a partially crystalline (~ 50 vol.%) groundmass of plagioclase, pyroxene, quartz pargasite, and Fe-Ti oxides in a rhyolitic interstitial glass (Nakada & Motomura 1999; Wallace et al. in review).
-However, as the dome was formed through both, exogenous and endogenous growth, the petrological history of the eruptive products varies widely and as such the both exogenously and endogenously the microstructure of these blocks forming the dome varies considerably.
+However, as the dome was formed both exogenously and endogenously the microstructure of these blocks varies considerably.
 Furthermore, lasting heat sources and ongoing fumarolic activity have led to local thermal and hydrothermal alteration of the dome (Almberg et al., 2008).
 This heterogeneity calls for a variable sample suite to represent the dome material, and to constrain the processes of deformation and cooling that occurred throughout lava dome formation, that influences its current structural stability.